 At the right side of the main gate of the temple there is Hifa Dyo, the god of blood sacrifice is allowed directly to Bagh Bhairab, all animal offerings to the deity are made here on behalf of this deity just as the animal sacrifices are made to Kumari, a stone idol, placed at the second gate in the left side of Chandesvari at Banepa and to the Chhetrapal which is at the very beginning of the final series of the steps to the temple of Khadga Jogini at Sankhu.
 There are two torans over Hifa Dyo.
-They bear very fine cuttings of Asta-Matriks, Asta-Bhairabs and other gods and goddesses.
-In the western wall of the temple there is a hollow space regarded by the local people as Nasa Dyo, the god of music and dance.
-Rusted war weapons snatched away from the Gorkha-soldiers during the Gorkhalese attacks upon Kirtipur.
+They bear very fine cuttings of Asta-Matriks, Asta-Bhairabs, and other gods and goddesses.
+In the western wall of the temple, there is a hollow space regarded by the local people as Nasa Dyo, the god of music and dance.
+Rusted war weapons were snatched away from the Gorkha soldiers during the Gorkhalese attacks upon Kirtipur.

 Bagh Bhairab made of clay has been enshrined in the left-side corner of the temple.
 The three glass-eyed tiger-god is tongue-less and tooth-less but covered with silver and copper plates and heavily ornamented.
 This deity as mentioned in the stone inscriptions has been called Byagresvar (the tiger god), Bhimsen Bhattarak(Bhimsen, the governing deity), Gudei Sthanadhipati (the lord in the form of the tiger), and Ajudyo(the ancestral god).
 The local peoples hail this deity as the embodiment of prudence, knowledge, productivity, and strength to resist all evils.
 Hence, the auspicious ceremonies such as weddings, hair-cuttings, rice-feedings, and other ritual performances in Kirtipur are done only after a puja to this deity.